ppissanetzky/barcode/README.md

 ## Production

-In a **production** environment, the web application would be built using Nuxt commands and then all of its files would be copied to the web server.
-The node server has to be started as a separate process on the same host as the web server and exposed via the web server.

-In the current production environment we use `bareefers-build.sh` to build the site and copy it and `pm2-ecosystem.config.js` to manage the server processes.

-## Containerized Production

-In the next production environment, we're going to use Docker containers.
+In the production environment, we're using Docker containers.
 This makes the system much more portable: requiring no server configuration (aside from Docker and SSL certificates).

 One container has the web server itself (nginx) and the static site contents.
 The second container has the API server and the database.
-You can try this out by running `npm run build-containers` and `npm run start-containers`.
-This will create both containers and start them on your machine.
-You can then browse to `http://localhost:8080`.

-## API Key
+## API Keys

 The node server needs an API key to access XenForo.
-Contact admin@bareefers.org to get one.
 Without this, a lot of things won't work.

+It also needs another API key to use AWS services.

+Contact admin@bareefers.org to get keys.